ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Signals/computed-from.md

 );
 ```

-This will works, and you can copy the above example inside an Angular constructor and see the result in the console:
+This works, and you can copy the above example inside a component constructor and see the result in the console:

 ```ts
 42 - // initial value passed as third argument